-- Annexation: the addition of land by appropriation to an existing municipality - Bedroom Community: a community made primarily of residences, with little to no commercial or industrial uses - Bonding: an issuing of certificates by a government promising to repay borrowed money at a fixed rate of interest at a specified time, typically used to fund capital improvements
+Annexation: the addition of land by appropriation to an existing municipality

+Bedroom Community: a community made primarily of residences, with little to no commercial or industrial uses

+Bonding: an issuing of certificates by a government promising to repay borrowed money at a fixed rate of interest at a specified time, typically used to fund capital improvements Community Impact Board (CIB): an organization that provides loans and grants to local governments that are impacted by mineral resource development on federal land

-- Community Impact Board (CIB): an organization that provides loans and grants to local governments that are impacted by mineral resource development on federal land - Density: the ratio between built structures floor area and the area of the parcel on which those structures stand - Density Pods: the construction of buildings in a tight group while leaving the surrounding lane open, also referred to as "cluster zoning" - HOA: homeowners association - Households: a group of people living together with official or unofficial familial connection - Housing stock: the existing supply of residences available for use in a community - Impact Fees: monies charged to a developer by a municipality to offset the indirect costs of development such as emergency services, utilities, or environmental management - Infrastructure: the physical structures and connections that create intra-community and inter-community links, e.g. roads, sidewalks, power lines, sewage pipes, etc - Intensity: the impact of a land use type on the land, e.g. heavy manufacturing is a high intensity land use while single family residential is not - MDA: master developer agreement - Moderate income: up to eighty percent (80%) of the local median income - Municipality: a city or town that has corporate status and local government
+Density: the ratio between built structures floor area and the area of the parcel on which those structures stand

+Density Pods: the construction of buildings in a tight group while leaving the surrounding lane open, also referred to as "cluster zoning"

+Households: a group of people living together with official or unofficial familial connection

+Housing stock: the existing supply of residences available for use in a community

+Impact Fee: a payment of money imposed upon new development activity as a condition of development approval to mitigate the impact of the new development on public infrastructure

+Infrastructure: the physical structures and connections that create intra-community and inter-community links, e.g. roads, sidewalks, power lines, sewage pipes, etc

+Intensity: the impact of a land use type on the land, e.g. heavy manufacturing is a high intensity land use while single family residential is not

+MDA: master developer agreement

+Moderate income: up to eighty percent (80%) of the local median income

+Municipality: a city or town that has corporate status and local government

-- Open / Green Space: space that is left free of development to allow for recreation or other use by residents and visitors - Private: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a private entity with no easements or access given to the government or public at large - Public: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a government entity or is part of an easement or access that provides access to the government or public at large - Zoning: laws that delineate allowed and prohibited uses in specific geographic locations
+Open / Green Space: space that is left free of development to allow for recreation or other use by residents and visitors

+Private: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a private entity with no easements or access given to the government or public at large

+Public: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a government entity or is part of an easement or access that provides access to the government or public at large

+Zoning: laws that delineate allowed and prohibited land uses in specific geographic locations